corporate9601/Echo-Voice-Cloning-Soundboard/README.md

 **Prerequisites ():**
 1. [Python 3](https://www.python.org/downloads/)
 2. Virtual Microphone application: [VB-Audio Virtual Cable](https://vb-audio.com/Cable/)
+3. FFmpeg (it gets installed automatically by this script - WINDOWS ONLY)

 **How to install:**
 1. a) download this whole repo as a zip file, extract to desktop